-An incision is made, and a pocket is created below the breast pectoralis major muscle.
-The attachments of the muscle to the lower portion of the breast are surgically divided as well as the attachments of the muscle near the border of the sternum to approximately nipple level.
-A temporary sizing implant is placed on both sides and brought to the volume chosen by the patient.
+An incision is made, and a pocket is created.
+A temporary sizing implant is placed on both sides.
 At this point, the breasts are evaluated for shape and symmetry.
 If any changes need to be made, they are done with the temporary sizing implant.
 The permanent implant is selected based on the sizing implant and prepared carefully for placement into the breast pocket.
 Sutures are used to close the tissue and skin in layers.
 A bra is placed to hold dressings in place and for gentle support.

 For women unhappy with the size of their breasts, an augmentation restores or improves breast volume with (almost) instant gratification.
 Patients report feeling better in bathing suits and clothing.
 Increased self confidence is commonly noted.

 The final result is not seen right away.
 For most patients, the implants will “ride high” initially as the muscle pulls the implant up the chest.
 This is temporary and improves with time, but may take two to three months to drop.
 Because the muscle in the chest is cut, pain is expected.
 You will not be able to do all of your usual activities for up to six weeks.
 No breast implant is a permanent device.
 You will need at least one, if not more, operations in your lifetime for maintenance of the implants and the appearance of the breast.